CNS-Directed Therapy for Childhood ALL

 - In a randomized Children's Cancer Group (CCG) study of standard-risk patients who all received the same dose and schedule of intrathecal methotrexate without cranial irradiation, oral dexamethasone was associated with a 50% decrease in the rate of CNS relapse compared with oral prednisone.

-- In a standard-risk ALL trial (COG-1991), lower-dose intravenous methotrexate without rescue significantly reduced the CNS relapse rate compared with oral methotrexate given during each of two interim maintenance phases.
+- In another standard-risk ALL trial (COG-1991), escalating dose IV methotrexate without rescue significantly reduced the CNS relapse rate compared with standard, low-dose, oral methotrexate given during each of two interim maintenance phases.